pantheon-systems/documentation/source/content/guides/integrated-composer.md

     ```

      - `--no-update` tells Composer to disable automatic updates of the dependency.
 This makes Composer faster when adding dependencies to the Upstream as shown here.
      - `--no-update` should not be included when adding dependencies to a site.

-1. **Optional**.
-Set or increment the current configuration version.

 1. _Optional_ : Set or increment the current configuration version.
 This step can be skipped initially.
 Only perform this step if you are prompted to update the Composer config version.